djonathanpaul/conFusion-Angular/README.md

 # What the Project

 This project is to showcase my technical competency in Angular.
-Its a simple single page application that I have developed for a restaurant that doesnt exist.
+This is a simple web application(SPA) developed for a restuarant that does not exist in the real word.
+The website consists of 4 main pages which are the Home, About, Menu and Contacts.

+# Techstack Used for this project
 I have made use of Angular CLI, Angular Material Design anf Flexy layouts in this project.

 # A mock-up of the home page when you run the project